wala/graph4code/README.md

 We provide analysis for both Python 2 and Python 3.
 Python 3 is the supported version of Python, but, while Python 2 is no longer supported, many existing datasets have significant quantities it.
 Since the two languages have different syntax in some cases, we need two different analyses that rely on diffferent parsers, and hence we have two analysis jars.

 Their usage is `java -DoutputDir=<output dir to store JSON representation of graph> -DquadFile=<file name to write quads to - this file gets appended to, so all analyzed scripts end up in a single file> -cp codebreaker*n*.jar util.RunTurtleSingleAnalysis <python script to run on> <graph prefix> <graph qualifier>` where *n* is either 2 or 3 depending on the desired version of Python.

-As an example: `java -DoutputDir=<output dir to store JSON representation of graph> -cp codebreaker3.jar util.RunTurtleSingleAnalysis <python script to run on> null null` to run on a Python 3 file, with an output of the graph on JSON.
+ As an example, from the jars directory: `java -DoutputDir=<output dir to store JSON representation of graph> -cp codebreaker3.jar util.RunTurtleSingleAnalysis <python script to run on> null null` to run on a Python 3 file, with an output of the graph on JSON.

+ Note that we use git lfs to store the jars.
+Please use git lfs to pull the jars - their sizes should be above 50M.

 ## Collecting documentation (docstrings) for your scripts